hamsof/PUCITChatBotFYP/README.md

 3. matplotlib

 Data Sets are attached, along with the Jupyter Notebook.
 The Dataset "Book1.csv" is the dataset of toy example while "GPA.csv" is the real dataset.
-Two different datasets are used because for SGD to give good results dataset should include atleast 30 datapoints.
 <br>